 This treaty between Scotland and England allowed the Scots to stay in Durham and Northumberland until a final settlement was concluded.

 1640 (3rd November)

 Charles had no choice but to recall Parliament because he needed money to pay for an efficient army to defeat the Scots.
-However, once again, Parliament refused to grant him any money unless he agreed to their demands which included an agreement that parliament should meet once every five years and the arrest of Strafford for treason.
+However, once again, Parliament refused to grant him any money unless he agreed to their demands which included the provision that parliament should meet once every five years and the arrest of Strafford for treason.
 Charles had no choice but to comply.

 1640 (11th November)

 Thomas Wentworth, Earl of Strafford was impeached by Parliament.

 1640 (7th December)

 Parliament declared that ‘ship money’ was an illegal tax and should be abolished.